mguerrinha/FEUP-LDTS-SpaceShooter/README.md

 - **Getting hidden coins** - When the game character hits a platform from below (by jumping beneath it) it will smash that segment of the platform and will get any coins that may exist hidden there.

 ### PLANNED FEATURES

-> This section is similar to the previous one but should list the features that are not yet implemented.
-Instead of screenshots you should include GUI mock-ups for the planned features.
+In the future we will be able to add power-ups and be able to gain certain special attributes, increase the amount of life and as the game progresses the speed of the enemies will increase.
 ### DESIGN

 > This section should be organized in different subsections, each describing a different design problem that you had to solve during the project.
 Each subsection should be organized in four different parts: